 Songs Introduced By Fred Astaire

-Fred Astaire introduced many classic songs by famous American composers, including:
+Fred Astaire introduced many songs by famous American composers that became classics, including:

 - Cole Porter’s “Night and Day” from The Gay Divorcee (1932)